llpeterson/scaling/mobile-ip.md

 support into the standards for IPv6 pretty much from the beginning, thus alleviating a number of incremental deployment problems.
-(It may be more correct to say that IPv6 is one big incremental deployment problem, which, if solved, will deliver mobility support as part of the package.)
+(It may be more correct to say that IPv6 is one big incremental deployment problem, which, once solved, will deliver mobility support as part of the package.)

 Since all IPv6-capable hosts can acquire an address whenever they are attached to a foreign network (using several mechanisms defined as part